googleapis/google-cloud-ruby/google-cloud-trace/AUTHENTICATION.md

 1. `TRACE_PROJECT`
 2. `GOOGLE_CLOUD_PROJECT`

-The environment variables that google-cloud-trace checks for credentials are configured on {Google::Cloud::Trace::V2::Credentials}:
+The environment variables that google-cloud-trace checks for credentials are configured on {Google::Cloud::Trace::Credentials}:

 1. `TRACE_CREDENTIALS` - Path to JSON file, or JSON contents
 2. `TRACE_KEYFILE` - Path to JSON file, or JSON contents